mamezou-tech/electron-example-browserview/README.md

 # electron-example-browserview

-Example of Electron app that registers and switches between multiple BrowserViews.
+Example of Electron app that registers and switches between multiple WebContentsViews.

+> [!Note]
+> This repository was originally meant to show examples using BrowserView, but since BrowserView has been deprecated in favor of WebContentsView as its replacement, it has now become a repository that shows examples using WebContentsView (even though it still has BrowserView in the repository name).

 ## To Use